A rigorous introduction to linear models: Gaussian Process from Zero-Mean Prior Model

-Suppose we have the training input design matrix $\bX$, training output vector $\by$, test input design matrix $\bX_\ast$, and test output vector $\bg_\ast$.
-We obtain the joint distribution of the training outputs $\by$ and the test outputs $\bgast$ by Equation~\eqref{equation:noisefree-gp}:
+Now, suppose we have the training input design matrix $\bX$, training output vector $\by$, test input design matrix $\bXast$, and test output vector $\bgast$.
+Using Equation~\eqref{equation:noisefree-gp}, we can write the joint distribution of the training outputs $\by$ and the test outputs $\bgast$ as:

-Therefore, we could use Gaussian identities to get the marginal distribution of test outputs $\bgast$. \begin{svgraybox} \begin{lemma}[Marginal Distribution of Test Outputs] Follow from Section~\ref{sec:bayesian-zero-mean} (p.~\pageref{sec:bayesian-zero-mean}), assume zero-mean prior $\bbeta \sim \normal(\bzero, \bSigma_0)$ and define $g(\bx) = \bphi(\bx)^\top \bbeta$.
-Given observed training inputs $\bX$, training outputs $\by$ and test inputs $\bx_\ast$, the marginal distribution of test outputs $\bgast$ is
+Given this joint distribution, we can apply standard properties of Gaussian distributions to derive the marginal distribution of the test outputs $\bgast$. \begin{lemma}[Marginal distribution of test outputs] Continuing from Section~\ref{sec:bayesian-zero-mean}, we assume a zero-mean prior on the weight coefficient $\bbeta \sim \normal(\bzero, \bSigma_0)$, and define $g(\bx) \triangleq \bphi(\bx)^\top \bbeta$.
+Given the observed training inputs $\bX$, the corresponding training outputs $\by$, and the test inputs $\bXast$, the marginal distribution of the test outputs $\bgast$ is: